A version of this article appeared in the Autumn 2021 issue of strategy+business.

 As for the sticks, 42 percent of the businesses who responded said they would not allow employees who don’t get vaccinated to come on site, and 35 percent said that they would consider discipline against the unvaccinated, including possible termination.

-Companies also may get help from outside players that are wielding sticks (and a few with carrots like free beer, donuts, and sports tickets).
+Companies also may get help from outside players that are wielding sticks (and a few with carrots such as free beer, donuts, and sports tickets).
 Governments, airlines, and event companies increasingly require proof of vaccination to travel or attend large gatherings such as conferences or concerts.
-It’s possible that such external requirements may convince some vaccine-hesitant individuals to change their minds.
+It’s possible that such external requirements may convince some vaccine-hesitant individuals to change their mind.
 A salesperson working for a company that doesn’t require a vaccine may discover they can’t travel to a vital trade show without proof of vaccination.

 Whatever they decide, companies should not pass up the opportunity that the vaccine debate has created to catalyze an important conversation about risk and ethics.
 By making their vaccine decisions through an open and transparent process, leaders can gain new insights into their firm’s risk culture and ethical attitudes, which are at the heart of an organization’s purpose and mission, its ability to innovate and change, and its reputation and brand.